Estimated reading time: 8 minutes.

 The best way to hedge the risk of a market crash

-The problem with hedges is they depend on you getting the timing right.
-And this depends on your opinion about when the market, even if it is overpriced, will crash.
+The problem with hedges is they depend on you getting the timing right which is VERY hard to do!

 Hedging is also expensive.
 For example, a strategy that holds put options on the S&P 500 costs over 7% per year.
 If you hedge for two years your hedging ALONE will be over 14%.